drewf24/world-airbnb/writeup/writeup.md

 Brooklyn and Manhattan and the p-value was less than 0.05.
 Therefore, we will attempt to answer the following: Is there is a significant difference in the true median prices between Manhattan and Brooklyn?

-The abnb\_sample was filtered to just include Manhattan and Brooklyn, which was saved to abnb\_sample\_filtered.

-Using the abnb\_sample\_filtered data frame, the observed sample median prices for Manhattand and Brooklyn were found.

     ## # A tibble: 2 x 2
     ##   neighbourhood_group med_price